winft/como/tests/minico/README.md

 -->

 # Minico - The Mini Wayland Compositor
-Minico is a "minimum viable product" Wayland compositor based on the Compositor Modules libraries.
+Minico is a "minimum viable product" Wayland compositor based on The Compositor Modules libraries.
-It is intended to serve as an example for creating a compositor using the Compositor Modules with as few lines of code as possible.
+It is intended to serve as an example for creating a Wayland compositor with as few lines of code as possible.
 In this regard, it shares similarities with wlroot's [TinyWL](https://gitlab.freedesktop.org/wlroots/wlroots/-/tree/master/tinywl).
-However, while TinyWL is more of a demo unit, Minico can be used in production as it includes all the windowing logic the Compositor Modules provide.
+However, while TinyWL is more of a demo unit,
+Minico can be used in production as it includes all the windowing logic The Compositor Modules provide.

 ## Building Minico
 To build Minico, configure the build using CMake.